juliamrch/gitlab-docs/.gitlab/issue_templates/Default.md

 - GitLab Docs content, please [raise an issue](https://gitlab.com/gitlab-org/gitlab/-/issues) on the GitLab project.
 - GitLab Docs publishing or pipelines, please remove this text and provide as much information as possible.

+If you're opening an issue related to search, make sure to use one of the following labels.
+Remove the ones you don't need.

+/label ~"docsearch::algolia"
+/label ~"docsearch::google"
+/label ~"docsearch::lunrjs"

 Thank you for helping to make GitLab a better product.
 -->